electron/electron/docs/api/shell.md

 * `fullPath` String

-Returns `Promise` - Which is resolved to `undefined` in case of success or rejected with `Error` in case of failure.
+Returns `Promise` - Which is fulfilled in case of success or rejected with `Error` in case of failure.

 Asynchronously move the given file or directory to trash.